-2016/06/29:* A common virus called herpes simplex causes cold sores.
-They can spread from person to person through close contact, such as kissing.
-The sores are contagious even when they aren’t visible.
+These sores can spread from person to person through close contact, such as kissing.
+The sores are contagious even when they’re not visible.

 There’s no cure for cold sores, and they may return without warning.
-Certain medications can be used to treat cold sores and prevent them from coming back.
+Certain medications can treat cold sores and prevent them from returning.

 Visible cold sores are contagious, but they may be spread even when they can’t be seen.
 You can get the herpes simplex virus by coming in contact with people with the herpes simplex virus.
 This may happen through kissing, sharing cosmetics, or sharing food.
 Oral sex may spread both cold sores and genital herpes.